bilus/reforms/README.md

 - Create stub Readme describing integration specifics and linking to main readme.
 - Update documentation and home page.
 - Publish

-- Fix Each child in an array should have a unique "key" prop.
-Check the renderComponent call using <undefined>.
-See http://fb.me/react-warning-keys for more information.

 - Contact reagent community asking for feedback.
 - Contact authors of other libraries.